hmgu-urban/covid19-cartograms/README.md

 - The cartograms are designed to highlight relative global disparities, not to serve as exact spatial measurements.

 ## Contributors
-- Hanmin Gu (code, data processing, cartogram generation)
+- Hanmin Gu (code development, data processing, cartogram generation)
 - Yuki Iwai (conceptualization, interpretation, manuscript co-author)

 ## License

 This code is released under the **MIT License**.